alphagov/verify-idp-pid-hasherator/README.md

 # verify-idp-pid-hasherator

-Hash event PIDs from IDP reports for reconciliation
+Standalone app to hash event PIDs in the same way the event emitter does.